jtshed2016/armarium_public/README.md

 * fastpbkdf2

-The application’s visualizations require the d3.js library, placed in the static folder and named d3.min.js .
+The application’s visualizations require the d3.js version 4 library, placed in the static folder and named d3.v4.min.js .
 This is already included in the GitHub repository.

 ##Server creation and setup
 The following instructions are tested on an Ubuntu 14.04.5 virtual machine hosted by Digital Ocean.